RuhanikaChotwani/smart-study-planner/README.md

 # Smart Study Planner (AI Powered)

-This is an AI-powered study planning web application that helps students organize tasks, generate smart schedules, track progress, and identify their most productive study hours using Machine Learning.
+This is an AI-powered study planning web application that helps users organize tasks, generate smart schedules, track progress, and identify their most productive study hours using Machine Learning.

 The project demonstrates full-stack development, ML integration, database design, and a clean modern interface.
-Suitable for resumes and internship applications such as Google STEP.

 ---